Best travel insurance USA

 Did somebody say HA-WA-iiiii?
 Quick, pass me a tall glass of pineapple juice with an umbrella in it!
 Whether it’s your first time to the USA or Hawaii or your fifth time, you still need to make careful consideration which overseas travel insurance you purchase.
 Not every provider insures you for the same things, so you need to weigh up what’s more important for you.

 Let’s get something straight from the start: The USA is one of the most expensive countries in the world when it comes to receiving medical treatment.
-Don’t let your guard down for a moment and think that just because you’re traveling to another first world country that you’ll be ok if something goes wrong.
+Don’t let your guard down for a moment and think that just because you’re travelling to another first world country that you’ll be ok if something goes wrong.
 Medical bills can run into the thousands, sometimes hundreds of thousands so don’t leave Australia without USA travel insurance.

 Why should I buy travel insurance to the USA?